-For today’s CEC’s vendors and customers, it is important to view customer service as a cross-departmental function requiring widespread coordination.
+Today’s CEC’s vendors and customers need to view customer service as a cross-departmental function requiring widespread coordination.
 Customer service is becoming an increasingly proactive and vital part of business operations.
 The proliferation of AI enables application leaders to improve on existing CEC functionality and is actively changing the definition of customer service.

-Customer service and support is both a department goal and an enterprise goal.
-On the department level, CECs must provide appropriate communication channels that allow for consistent and satisfactory management of customer issues.
-On the enterprise level, CECs must enable organizations to treat their customers with respect and consistency during a variety of engagements across all device types.
+Customer service and support are both department goals and enterprise goals.
+CECs must provide appropriate communication channels that allow for consistent and satisfactory management of customer issues on the department level.
+CECs must enable organizations to treat their customers with respect and consistency during a variety of engagements across all device types on the enterprise level.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Appian has been added to this year’s report.

-Zendesk is showing upward momentum in the leaders quadrant with its practical AI capabilities such as Answer Bot, a feature that surfaces knowledge articles and supports chat engagements.
-Oracle’s vision and dedication to continuous innovation is exemplified by its expansion of native digital channels, including messaging, virtual assistants, augmented reality, and IoT.
-Microsoft’s customer service offers extensive support for the integration of various line-of-business applications, providing customer service agents a unified view and RPA capabilities to ensure interactions are smooth and productive.
+Zendesk shows upward momentum in the leaders’ quadrant with its practical AI capabilities such as Answer Bot, a feature that surfaces knowledge articles and supports chat engagements.
+Oracle’s vision and dedication to continuous innovation are exemplified by its expansion of native digital channels, including messaging, virtual assistants, augmented reality, and IoT.
+Microsoft’s customer service offers extensive support for integrating various line-of-business applications, providing customer service agents a unified view and RPA capabilities to ensure interactions are smooth and productive.

 ServiceNow maintains its position as the sole vendor in the visionaries quadrant.
-Reference customers have praised its short time-to-implementation and ease of configuration, as well as workflow and case management features.
+Reference customers have praised its short time-to-implementation, ease of configuration, and workflow and case management features.
 It’s also important to note that ServiceNow’s product is built on the same code base as its PaaS platform and other core service management solutions, which means the probability of bugs popping up is very low.
 Organizations currently subscribed to ServiceNow should also consider exploring their customer service product.

 Verint Systems saw its position upgraded, as it now sits atop the niche players column.
-It wouldn’t be a surprise to Solutions Review if the vendor evolved into a market challenger in 2019.
-Gartner reference customers speak highly of Verint’s Engagement Management software, a product for knowledge management, as well as its customer service capabilities.
-Appian is new to this year’s Magic Quadrant, and establishes itself as a force in the space.
-The company recently announced “The Appian Guarantee,” which guarantees that new users will be able to deploy their first project in eight weeks, and that technically skilled professionals can deploy in only two weeks.
+It wouldn’t surprise Solutions Review if the vendor evolved into a market challenger in 2019.
+Gartner reference customers speak highly of Verint’s Engagement Management software, a product for knowledge management and customer service capabilities.
+Appian is new to this year’s Magic Quadrant and establishes itself as a force in the space.
+The company recently announced “The Appian Guarantee,” which guarantees that new users will be able to deploy their first project in eight weeks and that technically skilled professionals can deploy in only two weeks.

 eGain specializes in digital engagement channels and has a wide variety of offerings, including email, chat, chatbot, virtual assistant, social and messaging support, co-browsing, and notifications.
-SugarCRM is in the top-five vendors for workflow, real-time guidance, and mobile app support according to Gartner reference customers.
-They have also demonstrated investment in new features such as RPA and natural language processing.
-CRMNEXT has international influence, with good presence in India, Hong Kong, and Singapore, and access to parts of the Middle East and Africa.
+According to Gartner reference customers, SugarCRM is in the top-five vendors for workflow, real-time guidance, and mobile app support.
+They have also demonstrated an investment in new features such as RPA and natural language processing.
+CRMNEXT has international influence, with a good presence in India, Hong Kong, and Singapore, and access to parts of the Middle East and Africa.
 They have excellent scaling capability, with their largest customer boasting over 300,000 daily users.